-LitWits book group meets every four to six weeks at Reading Matters.
+LitWits book group meets the first Thursday of the month at Reading Matters Bookshop.
 We’re a friendly group reading both modern and classics.
-Check our news pages for the date of our next meeting.
+Check this page for the date of our next meeting.

 Hotel du Lac by Anita Brookner Booker Prize Winner in 1984,